Bringing Computational Tools to Young Scientists

 About the author(s):

-Chiung-Wei Huang is a Ph.D. candidate at the University of North Carolina at Chapel Hill and a member of the Alliance for Molecular Photoelectrode Design for Solar Fuels (AMPED) Energy Frontier Research Center.
-She studies photovoltage and electronic properties at the nanostructured semiconductor-chromophore interface of photoelectrodes for dye-sensitized solar cells.
+Chiung-Wei Huang is a Ph.D. candidate at the University of North Carolina at Chapel Hill and a member of the Alliance for Molecular PhotoElectrode Design for Solar Fuels (AMPED) Energy Frontier Research Center.
+She studies photovoltage and electronic properties at the nanostructured semiconductor-chromophore interface of photoelectrodes for dye-sensitized photoelectrosynthesis cells.